WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

+Operands: A, B

 Function: Compares the operands provided.
 If they are the same, the zero flag bit will be set in `%scr`.
-If the `tgt` operand is higher than the `src` operand, the carry flag bit will be set in `%scr`.
+If the `a` operand is higher than the `b` operand, the carry flag bit will be set in `%scr`.
 Otherwise, the carry flag bit will not be set.

 Modifies flags?: Always
 ### 0x08: icmp (signed compare)